gizmo126/RackM8/README.md

 Video Introduction: https://youtu.be/mZ3_xzuH-rE

-RackM8 is an Android application that enables users to search for bicycle racks based on academic buildings.
-For the scope of our project, this app includes racks and buildings on the UIUC engineering quad.
+RackM8 is an Android application that primarily addresses an interface design problem using a task-centered design approach.
+This application enables users to search for bicycle racks based on academic buildings surrounding the UIUC Engineering Quad.
+Users can search for bike racks by building, by distance, and by safety rating.
+The app also allows users to leave ratings and indicate which bike rack they have parked their bike.
 Please see the Functional Prototype powerpoint to learn more about our design process.

 ## Project Guidelines
 - The project must primarily address an interface design problem.
 This is not the place to focus on algorithms or database solutions for which the interface is well-known or obvious.
 It is also best to avoid well-known problems which have been addressed many times over.
 Showing the locations of friends on a map, course planners, course schedulers, study team organizers, to-do lists, restaurant, menu, and recipe interfaces, and chat interfaces all fall into this category and should be avoided.